SolomonAnkomah/embedsystem/src/content/blog/getting-started-with-raspberrypi.md

 description: "Raspberry Pi, a small yet powerful single-board computer, has revolutionized the way we approach technology and learning.
 Whether you're a student, hobbyist, or professional, Raspberry Pi offers endless opportunities for creativity, experimentation, and innovation.
 If you're new to this platform, this guide will help you get started with confidence.
 "
 date: 2024-12-04T05:00:00Z
-image: "/images/GS-RPI.png"
+image: "/images/raspi_header.png"
-categories: ["Hardware", "SBC"]
+categories: ["Getting Started"]
 author: "Solomon Ankomah"
 tags: ["Raspberry Pi"]
 draft: false